Catel/Catel.Docs/src/vnext/catel-mvvm/view-models/creating-view-model-with-model-and-mappings.md

 To use the mapping features, the following attributes are very important:

--   *ModelAttribute* - declare a model in a view model
+-   `ModelAttribute` - declare a model in a view model
--   *ViewModelToModelAttribute* - declare a mapping from a view model property to a model property
+-   `ViewModelToModelAttribute` - declare a mapping from a view model property to a model property

-In Catel 4.0 a new mapping mechanism is introduced that makes it possible to convert types of properties of the mappings between the *Model* and *ViewModel*.
-It is also possible to map to a collection of properties to a single property as result (like *MultiBinding* and *Converter* in WPF).
+In Catel 4.0 a new mapping mechanism is introduced that makes it possible to convert types of properties of the mappings between the `Model` and `ViewModel`.
+It is also possible to map to a collection of properties to a single property as result (like `MultiBinding` and `Converter` in WPF).

 To use new mechanism you should declare this attributes:

--   ConverterType - declare a type of converter that converts properties, converter should implement IViewModelToModelConverter.
-It is recommended to use ViewModelToModelConverterBase as base class for custom converters.
-The default converter used is DefaultViewModelToModelMappingConverter that provides basic 1:1 mappings between the model and view model.
+-   ConverterType - declare a type of converter that converts properties, converter should implement `IViewModelToModelConverter`.
+It is recommended to use `ViewModelToModelConverterBase` as base class for custom converters.
+The default converter used is `DefaultViewModelToModelMappingConverter` that provides basic 1:1 mappings between the model and view model.
 -   AdditionalConstructorArgs - declare a arguments witch would be passed to converter constructor via reflection
 -   AdditionalPropertiesToWatch - declare properties, which changes would trigger the converter